technixp/ModbusTCP2MQTT/README.md

-# ModbusTCP2MQTT - b's Fork
+# ModbusTCP2MQTT - Roaby's Fork
 Sungrow &amp; SMA Solar Inverter addon for Home Assistant.
 This addon will connect directly to your Inverter using ModbusTCP/MobusWebTCP